-- Now take a Muslin cloth and place entire Chana over the cloth and tie a knot with opposite edges of the cloth.
+- Now take a Muslin cloth and place the entire Chana over the cloth and tie a knot with opposite edges of the cloth.

-- Then add Cardamom Powder, Saffron Strands, Milk- Semolina mixture, All Purpose Flour and Baking Powder to the Chana and start kneading again till your hand felt oily while touching.
+- Then add Cardamom Powder, Saffron Strands, Milk- Semolina mixture, All Purpose Flour, and Baking Powder to the Chana and start kneading again till your hand felt oily while touching.

 - Now make a knot by twisting both the edge of the thread.
 If you found any crack while making the knot then just softly press that portion to cover the crack.

-- To prepare the syrup, take Sugar along with Water, Whole Green Cardamom and Saffron strands in a deep vessel.
+- To prepare the syrup, take Sugar along with Water, Whole Green Cardamom, and Saffron strands in a deep vessel.